-The Fan Speed set up controls are located on the lower section of the Unit Control Board (UCB).
-See Fig. 67 for location.
+The fan speed set up controls are located on the lower section of the Unit Control Board (UCB).
+See Fig. 73.

 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required.
-2. Using the chart on the Fan Speed Set Up labels (see Fig. 68), calculate the vdc from the cfm and ESP for the base unit plus any field accessories (as listed on the label).
+2. Using the chart on the Fan Speed Set Up labels (see Fig. 74), calculate the vdc from the cfm and ESP for the base unit.
+Then add vdc for any accessories installed per the "Field Accessories" section of the label.